arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 </div>
 </div>

 **Then**, once you have access to RStudio and you see something like the image below, you'll need to open the sample data for this course.
-In the file area to the lower right, you'll see, among multiple choices, the folder called "r\_basics\_visualize\_data".
+In the file area to the lower right, you'll see, among multiple choices, the folder called "r\_basics\_introduction".
 That's the code for this module!

 ![RStudio as shown in the cloud platform Binder](media/binder_rstudio.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width: 800px;"-->